Disable Windows Connected Standby

 powercfg /sleepstudy

-This outputs an HTML report–copy and paste the filename from the Command Prompt into your web browser.
+This outputs an HTML report–copy and paste the filename from the Command Prompt into the web browser.
 The filename is like “%WINDIR%/System32/sleepstudy-report.html” The Windows SleepStudy report contains a great deal of nerdy but useful power system info, including battery life state.